theintencity/sip-js/README.md

 We have created a [Web-based SIP phone](http://theintencity.com/sip-js/phone.html) application for demonstration.
 It has been tested on Chrome, but should work on Firefox and Safari, and may work on Internet Explorer.
 The demonstration page includes a "Getting Started" guide if you would like to use it.
 The source code is available in SVN in this project.

 The default demonstration application uses the Flash Network project for network and devices.
-To change to use the SIP over `WebSocket` with native `WebRTC` extensions of the Google Chrome [Canary](http://www.webrtc.org/running-the-demos) release, checkout the latest sources, put them under a web server, run a local SIP proxy server that supports SIP over `WebSocket`, and visit  `phone.html?network_type=WebRTC` in your browser URL.
-You can use the [sipd](https://github.com/theintencity/p2p-sip) (/src/app/sipd.py) SIP server of [p2p-sip](https://github.com/theintencity/p2p-sip/) project that supports SIP over `WebSocket`.
+To change to use the SIP over `WebSocket` with native `WebRTC` extensions of the Google Chrome [Canary](http://www.webrtc.org/running-the-demos) release, checkout the latest sources, put them under a web server, run a local SIP proxy server that supports SIP over `WebSocket`, and visit  `web/phone.html?network_type=WebRTC` in your browser URL.
+You can use the SIP server of [rtclite](https://github.com/theintencity/rtclite) project that supports SIP over `WebSocket`.
 Ideally you should run the SIP server on the same host as your web server for the demo.
 Please send a mail to the support group if you face problem running the demo.
 ```
-python app/sipd.py -d -t ws -l 0.0.0.0:5080 -r localhost
+python -m rtclite.app.sip.server -d -t ws -l 0.0.0.0:5080 -r localhost
 ```

 **New**: Vitali Fomine has kindly reported that the SIP server of [OfficeSIP](http://www.officesip.com) 3.2+ also works with sip-js as well as others ([Youtube Video](http://www.youtube.com/watch?v=006YInl2f2w), [Russian](http://habrahabr.ru/post/144129/)).
 This gives you a wider choice on available SIP servers supporting WebSocket.